Project phases help you plan and track your projects more efficiently by breaking them into smaller, more manageable

 Project phases can be created three ways in Float:

-From the Projects view of the Schedule by dragging across the timeline to open the project phases menu.
+From the Projects view of the Timeline by dragging across multiple days on the schedule.

 Assign a project phase

 Once you've created a project phase, it's time to start using it!
-Project phases can be assigned in a number of different places within Float.
+Project phases can be assigned in several different places within Float.

-You can set a phase whenever you assign a new task to your team on the Schedule.
+You can set a phase whenever you assign a new task to your team on the Timeline.

 You can set a phase whenever you create a new milestone for a project.

-You can set a phase whenever you submit hours on the Log Time page if your team is using time tracking.
+You can set a phase whenever you submit hours on the Logged view of the Timeline (if your team is using time tracking).